-- Those selected are asked to confirm their attendance in writing.
-This program is offered at no cost to students, but participants who confirm and do not attend are assessed a fee to cover the cost of their participation (approximately $1000).
+- Selected participants are required to attend an information session and are asked to confirm their attendance in writing.
+This program is offered at no cost to students, but participants who confirm and do not attend are assessed a fee to cover a portion of the cost of their participation (approximately $1000).

-- Participants are chosen randomly, however, should any spots open they are filled from our wait list which is listed by date of application.
+- After participants are chosen, should any additional spots open, they are filled from our wait list which is listed by date of application.
 Only fully completed applications will be considered.

 - Requests for reasonable accommodations can be submitted to firstname.lastname@example.org

 The curriculum was created for individuals who are committed to taking their leadership to the next level and who want to make a significant impact on campus, in their communities, and in the world.
 NC State’s session is open to all active students – undergraduate, graduate, and post docs.
 When a session takes place at the end of the semester (ex.
 May), we require that students must be returning to NC State the semesters following the Institute.